Povlen: History

 In November 2019 it was announced that the remains of the Byzantine church were discovered.
 The object was discovered close to the Taor Springs, some 40 km from Valjevo.
 Remains of the Early Byzantium-style church are part of the wider complex, with parts of small fortification and presumably a mining settlement being located for now.
 It is located at an altitude of 890 m, on the prehistoric and Antiquity travelling corridor from the valley of the Kolubara river to the Užice depression.
 Remains from the Stone Age, Iron Age, Antiquity and Middle Ages have been found along the corridor.
 Church dimensions are 11 × 7 m, it has arched altar area and is surrounded by the dry stone wall made of large chunks of stones and boulders, which is 100 m long and 2 m wide.

 In the surrounding area there are numerous traces of ancient mining activities, including mining of copper and iron.
 Also, this is the fourth such church discovered in the Valjevo region in the past several years.
 In the village of Brangović there are remains of the fortification, called Jerinin Grad, with the remains of the church quite similar to the one discovered in Taor.
 With another fortification in the village of Ćelije, the archeologists theoreticize that all this objects were connected in the wider but specific complex.
 Also, the findings point to the idea that every village, even unfortified ones, had their own churches during the period of Early Byzantium.

+In 2017, a scenic viewpoint "Gates of Podrinje" was adapted for visitors on the southeast slopes, at an elevation of 925 m.
+Located in the village of Ovčinja, the concrete and wood plateau include benches, parking spots and kiosk with vending and coffee machines.